jwblangley/PixelShapes/README.md

 # PixelShapes
-Using a target image, generate an art piece comprised of a series of carefully placed shapes of various sizes
+Using a target image, generate an art piece comprised of a series of carefully-placed chosen shapes of various sizes.

 ## Installation
 In a virtual environment (recommended) or otherwise, install the dependencies.